 Source: Raw Apple Sauce

 You have to have apple sauce to dip your latkes in.
 Instead of buying jars, make your own Raw Apple Sauce.
-This recipe by Alison Murray is fast, easy and you can flavor it any way you want.
+This recipe by Alison Murray is fast and easy and you can flavor it any way you want.
 This one has a pinch of warm cinnamon.
 Yum!

 18. Vanilla Glazed Vegan Yeast Doughnuts